moonlight-pm/htmx-bun/README.md

 # !! htmx-bun is rebranded as [remedy](https://github.com/niarada/remedy) !!

-No furthur updates will happen here.
+No further updates will happen here.
+Please go to the [new repository](https://github.com/niarada/remedy).

 ----